Back to Knowledgebase

 Reach out the same day if:

-• Symptoms are severe or worsening rather than easing
+• Symptoms are severe or getting worse rather than easing

 • You have a fever above 38.5 °C that lasts more than a few hours